-In 2018, the college began renovations of Bird Hall and Nicholas Hall and built a new 25,503-square-foot workforce center.
+In 2018, the college began renovations of Bird Hall and the Nicholas Center and built a new 25,503-square-foot workforce center.
 Bird Hall reopened for classes in August 2019 and became home to the college's nursing and EMS/paramedic programs.
-The Nicholas Center reopened and new William H. Talley, III Center for Workforce Center opened in December 2019.
+The Nicholas Center reopened and new William H. Talley, III Center for Workforce Development opened in December 2019.

 William H. Talley, III Center for Workforce Development